Troubleshooting¶

 }

 AndroidComponentsExtension is a method supported by AGP 7.4.2.
-If the compilation environment version is lower than this, this error will occur.
+If the compilation environment uses a version lower than this, this error will occur.
 You can use the ft-plugin-legacy version to fix this error.
 For specific instructions, see Integration Configuration.

 buildscript {